AnasChhilif/MusicKid/README.md

 ## Features
 * Playing music and displaying relevant info (Album cover, Track title, artist, etc...)

+## Currently Working on
+* Making the Musickid window responsive so you can resize it all you want with no problem
+* Adding all the shortcuts for playing, pausing, skipping, etc ...
+* Adding a data-base like feature with SQLite so you can play music and queue up playlists in Musickid rather than loading up mp3s as arguments in the terminal
 ## Shortcuts

 ## Frequently Asked Questions